Yosina Djuraeva: Biography

+Junior

 In 2023 Djuraeva won gold with 5 hoops at the Youth Cup of Uzbekistan.
 In May of the following year she was selected to compete at the 2024 Asian Championships along Fatima El Sankari, Alana Khafizova, Milana Safina, Kristina Shin and Ravshana Shaabdurakhmanova, winning gold in the All-Around, with 5 hoops and with 5 clubs.

 In March 2025 she won bronze overall and silver with 10 clubs at the Sofia International Cup.
 In early May silver in the All-Around and gold with 5 hoops at the Shining star tournament.
 Later she competed in the Asian Championships in Singapore, winning gold in the All-Around and in the two event finals.
 In late June Djuraeva was selected for the 3rd Junior World Championships in Sofia, winning bronze in teams along groupmates Alana Khafizova, Zamira Khvalcheva, Milana Safina, Kristina Shin, Jasmine Yakhlakova and individuals Viktoriya Nikiforova and Sofiya Usova.

+Senior

+Djuraeva became age-eligible for senior competitions in 2026, being included into the Uzbek national group.
+Debuting at the World Cupin Baku where she won bronze in the 5 balls final.